system76/docs/_articles/dual-booting.md

 ### If Pop!\_OS is not installed

 If you wish to install Pop!\_OS here is a [link](/articles/install-pop/) to it.

-### Using another drive

-Another way to set up a dual boot is to install another drive for the other OS of your choice.
-This is one of the easiest ways to dual boot as each OS will set up the whole drive for automatically created partitions and won't require you to resize any partitions.
-To access each OS you would reboot and hold the boot menu key (F7 for our laptops, ESC for our Open Firmware systems and F10/F12/Del for our desktops).

-NOTE: If you feel comfortable opening your machine, it may be helpful to remove whichever drive is not undergoing changes while you install the OS on the opposite drive.
-For example, removing "drive 1," while installing Windows on "drive 2."

-This will prevent Windows (or Pop!_OS) from changing the boot partitions of the opposite drive.
-This is an extra precaution and not usually necessary; however, Windows does not always "play well with others," and removing drives you do not want changed during installation insures against this.

 ## Step 2a: Windows Setup